S3N4T0R-0X0/APTs-Adversary-Simulation/North Koreans APT/Stardust Chollima/README.md

 control via C2 server and latter code is registered as a service through the “sc create” command as,“ the malware gain persistence by setting an autostart .

-4. C&C server on TCP: When a command is received, it is executed using the PowerShell command in Windows.
+4. C&C server on HTTPS: When a command is received, it is executed using the PowerShell command in Windows.
 The output of the command is captured and sent back to the C2 server.